Looking for the best apps to save money in Nigeria?

 Sumotrust (formerly Sumobank)

-SumoTrust is yet another money-saving app for Nigerians that encourages you to set cash aside easily and automatically.
+SumoTrust is yet another saving app for Nigerians that encourages you to set cash aside easily and automatically.

 Sumotrust offers both savings and investment features with an interest rate of 10%-15% per annum.
 This financial enterprise aims to raise young millionaires in Africa through their innovations.